 - no guy ropes or pegs needed

 If you’re wondering what the fuss is about, see our full posts on swag camping for more info on this great way to get out in nature.
-The Wild Canvas swags are be on sale either through me at www.wynnchester.co.uk.
+The swags are on sale at www.wynnchester.co.uk.
 The price is not cheap but remember these will last a long time, putting up with rough treatment and sparks from a campfire.
 Then there’s the quality: the canvas is very tough 18oz weight and the very best money can buy, very hard to get hold of in fact, and that these swags are hand-made by specialists.

 Compare this also with what’s available that is similar such as the Duluth Bedroll in the USA at 180 US dollars or the cost of buying a swag direct from Oz coming in at around the £200 mark just for the shipping!
 So yes it’s not a cheap throwaway item, but I can say from experience that even one amazing night out under the stars in some remote (or even not so remote) location and it will be well worth the investment.
 Knowing you can do that again in other places, whenever you want, as they say at Mastercard “priceless”.